deefreak/App-for-campus-facility-booking/README.md

 - Allow students to book usage of lab equipment.
 - A web based application for admin access for the same
 - Allow peers for booking tennis,badminton etc courts.
-- Allow students to mark attendace via location based attendace system
+- Allow students to mark their attendace via location based attendace system

 ***